nathanwang0114/cse15l-lab-reports/wk1-lab-report.md

 `For Window Personal Devices Only` * *DO NOT do this for the computers in the computer lab because Git is already installed.
 Mac users don't need to do this as well.* *

 Install Git for Windows using this link: https://gitforwindows.org/

+After installing Git, it is time to setup bash in the terminal.

+`Bash Setup for Windows`

+`Bash Setup for MacOS`